robot5000-design/ms4-mc-vinyl/README.md

 19. Back in Amazon S3 Buckets click on "ms4-mc-vinyl-record-store" bucket.
 There is now a static folder.
 Create a new folder called "media".
 Upload all site images to this folder and grant public read access.

-20. Finally add the Stripe environmental variables to Heroku, so the list of Heroku environmental variables looks like:
+20. Finally add the Stripe environmental variables to Heroku (settings and click on Reveal Config Vars), so the list of Heroku environmental variables looks like:

         AWS_ACCESS_KEY_ID
         AWS_SECRET_ACCESS_KEY